 Primary PE & Sport Premium – Conditions of Grant for the Academic Year 2016 to 2017

-The Department for Education have produced the following document on how much PE and Sport Premium funding primary schools receive in the academic year 2016 to 2017, and advice on how to spend it.
+The Department for Education have produced the following document on how much PE and Sport Premium funding primary schools receive in the academic year (updated 6th July 2020) and advice on how to spend it.

-Maintained schools, including those that convert to academies, must publish, on their website, information about their use of the Primary PE and Sport Premium by 4th April 2017.
+Maintained schools, including those that convert to academies, must publish, on their website, information about their use of the Primary PE and Sport Premium.

 Schools should publish: